Six-DoF Hand-Based Teleoperation for Omnidirectional Aerial Robots

 \subsection{Feedback for Human}

-During our preliminary experiments, we observe that operators have difficulty perceiving state transitions of the aerial robot.
+During our preliminary experiments, we observe that operators struggle to perceive control mode transitions.
 This lack of situational awareness significantly reduces the perceived safety of the human-robot interaction.
 To address this issue, we implement a visual feedback mechanism by positioning a display within the operator’s line of sight.
 The display presents the current control mode as text accompanied by a unique background color, thereby enhancing the operator’s awareness of the control mode.
 Simultaneously, the robot should always be within the operator’s field of vision for flight safety.